SwissTierrasColombia/Asistente-LADM-COL/README_en.md

  - Load styles for newly added layers from preconfigured QML files.
  - View illustrative GIFs in the plugin's online help or download them for offline work.

+## Minimum requirements

+To use the LADM_COL Assistant you need:

+ - Operting System:
+   - Windows 8 or Windows 10
+   - GNU/Linux
+ - Base software:
+   - QGIS v3.4.x
+   - Java v1.8
+   - PostgreSQL 9.5 or higher (PostgreSQL 10 and PostgreSQL 11 works as well).
+   - PostGIS 2.4 or higher.
+ - QGIS plugins:
+   - LADM_COL Assistant
+   - QGIS Model Baker v4.1.0.1

 ## Testing

 Unit tests are automatically executed after every commit made to the repository.
 Results are available for: